On Census, Facebook And Instagram To Ban Disinformation And False Ads

 "Content that violates our census interference policy will not be allowed to remain on our platforms as newsworthy even if posted by a politician," Martin and Chakrabarti wrote.

-Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights, said Facebook is "leading the industry with the most comprehensive policy to date to combat census interference efforts on its platform."
+Vanita Gupta, president and CEO of the Leadership Conference on Civil and Human Rights, said Facebook is "leading the industry with the most comprehensive policy to date to combat census interference efforts on its platform."

 "It appears that Facebook has finally listened," Gupta said in a written statement.
 "Any good policy is meaningless without proper enforcement.
 We, along with our partners, will continue to work with Facebook to ensure that policies against census and voter interference are fully implemented."